fazleelahhee/custom-plugin/README.md

    }
 ```

-Once composer.json file updated, than need to run composer update command to pull plugins from the git repository.
+Once composer.json file updated, then need to run composer update command to pull plugins from the git repository.

 ```
     $composer update
 ```

-When composer update complete, than goto WordPress Admin -> Plugins, then activate "Inpsyde Custom Plugin"
+When composer update complete, then go to WordPress Admin -> Plugins then activate "Inpsyde Custom Plugin"

 ### Installation without composer